'Urban Inferno' documentary chronicles North Bay Fires

 The film debuts Thursday night at Santa Rosa's Roxy Theater.
 'Urban Inferno' blends a community's bonding with horror, and maybe that's why it binds.

 "We're expecting people to be moved.
-Some a lot," said Dr. Steven Seager, who made the documentary.
+Some a lot," said Dr. Dr. Stephen Seager, who made the documentary.
 He used a lot of cellphone video, did many interviews, and weaved the narrative through recordings from KSRO Radio.

 News Director Pat Kerrigan remembers it vividly.
 She spent 12 hours on air that first morning, and did not take a day off for weeks.
 Her radio station kept everyone informed of the tragic story line.
 It's still hard to look at, Pat says, "Because it is that raw.
 Nine months later, it is that raw."